tristanratz/SwiftUI-ChatApp/README.md

 That's it.

 ## Client
+The App is included in the ClientApp/ directory.
 The client was tested in XCode Beta 6
 It is currently working best on iPhones.
 You can just open the project in Xcode and run it.